wblumberg/SHARPpy/README.md

 =======================================================================
 ### Installing SHARPpy

 SHARPpy can be installed on _Windows_, _Mac OS X_, and _Linux_, as all these platforms can use the Anaconda Python Distribution.
 SHARPpy may run on other operating systems, but this has not been tested by the developers.
 Running SHARPpy requires a.) the Python interpreter and b.) additional Python libraries.
-There are multiple ways to meet these requirements, however we recommend you install the cross-platform Anaconda Python Distribution to meet these requirements.
-SHARPpy is primarily tested and used with the Anaconda Python Distribution from Continuum Analytics.
-We recommend you download the Anaconda distribution that contains Python 2.7.
-SHARPpy is not Python 3 compatable yet, and all functions may not work.
+Although there are multiple ways to meet these requirements, we recommend you install the _Python 2.7_ cross-platform Anaconda Python Distribution.
+SHARPpy is primarily tested with the Anaconda Python Distribution from Continuum Analytics.

 Anaconda can be downloaded here: https://store.continuum.io/cshop/anaconda/